 Communal areas None.
 Garages and permanent outbuildings Visually inspected.
-Single car integral garage.
+There is a single car detached precast concrete garage to the rear with a pitched roof clad in corrugated cement sheeting.
 Outside areas and boundaries Visually inspected.
-The front garden is laid to lawn with a monobloc driveway.
-The rear garden is also laid to lawn with stone chips and concrete slabs enclosed by timber fencing.
+The front garden is formed in stone chips with a monobloc pathway and rendered brick front boundary wall.
+The rear garden comprises a monobloc patio with an area of synthetic turf and slate chips.
+Boundaries to the rear are defined by timber fencing.
 Ceilings Visually inspected from floor level.
-The ceilings are formed in plasterboard with a textured plaster finish.
+Ceilings are assumed to be formed in a combination of lath and plaster and plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are formed in plasterboard.
+The walls are a combination of plastered masonry, lath and plaster and plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-The flooring is assumed to be of concrete construction on the ground floor with boarding laid on timber joists at first floor level.
+The flooring is assumed to be of suspended timber construction with tongue and grooved boarding laid on timber joists.
 Access to the floors was restricted by the presence of fitted coverings throughout.
+No access was available to any sub-floor areas.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Joinery comprises painted softwood finishes with timber panelled internal doors.
+The joinery comprises painted timber finishes with timber panelled internal doors.
 The kitchen is fitted with a combination of base and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an electric fire in lounge with a stone surround.
+The chimney breasts are formed in plastered masonry.
+A number of fireplaces have been blocked up.
+There is a living flame gas fire in the lounge with tiled and timber surround.
+There is also a multi fuel stove in the dining room with a slate hearth and surround.
 Internal decorations Visually inspected.
-Decoration comprises painted and papered finishes.
+Decoration comprises painted and papered finishes with some timber panelling.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter and consumer unit are located in a cupboard below the stairs.
+The meter and consumer unit are located in the entrance vestibule.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is located externally in the left hand gable.
+The gas meter is located externally in the rear elevation.